To Slow Global Warming, U.N. Warns Agriculture Must Change

 This is the latest in a series of reports from the U.N.'s Intergovernmental Panel on Climate Change.
 The new report adds weight and detail to a warning put out by the same panel of scientists last fall, in which they sounded the alarm about the inadequacy of the pledges countries have made so far to reduce greenhouse gas emissions.

-At that time, the panel broadly suggested that farmland would need to shrink and forests would need to grow in order to keep the Earth from getting more than 1.5 degrees Celsius hotter than it was in the pre-industrial era.
-Global temperatures have already risen about 1 degree Celsius in the last 150 years.
+At that time, the panel broadly suggested that farmland would need to shrink and forests would need to grow to keep Earth from getting more than 1.5 degrees Celsius hotter than it was in the preindustrial era.
+Global temperatures have already risen about 1 degree Celsius in the past 150 years.

-In order to meet that temperature target, global greenhouse gas emissions will need to fall by 40 to 50 percent in the next decade.
-Scientists say the only way to achieve that reduction is to significantly increase the amount of land that's covered in trees and other vegetation, and significantly reduce the amount of methane and other greenhouse gasses that come from raising livestock like cows, sheep and goats.
+To meet that temperature target, global greenhouse gas emissions will need to fall by 40% to 50% in the next decade.
+Scientists say the only way to achieve that reduction is to significantly increase the amount of land that's covered in trees and other vegetation and significantly reduce the amount of methane and other greenhouse gases that come from raising livestock such as cows, sheep and goats.

 The new report offers some broad suggestions for how countries might achieve that.
-For example, for countries that have lost tree cover in the past century, reforestation can help suck greenhouse gasses out of the air, while also preventing soil from drying up.
+For example, for countries that have lost tree cover in the past century, reforestation can help suck greenhouse gases out of the air, while also preventing soil from drying up.
 Reducing food waste can also help reduce a country's greenhouse gas footprint.

 Controlling emissions from agriculture is also a food-security issue.
-Greenhouse gasses from food production create a vicious cycle: As the Earth gets hotter, farming gets more difficult in many places, which forces farmers to clear more land to grow food.
+Greenhouse gases from food production create a vicious cycle: As Earth gets hotter, farming gets more difficult in many places, which forces farmers to clear more land to grow food.

 "Climate change, including increases in frequency and intensity of extremes, has adversely impacted food security and terrestrial ecosystems, as well as contributed to desertification and land degradation in many regions," the report's authors write.

-If greenhouse gas emissions continue to increase, as they are today, it will exacerbate those challenges, and eventually make it all-but-impossible to control global warming without creating serious food shortages.
+If greenhouse gas emissions continue to increase, as they are doing today, it will exacerbate those challenges and eventually make it all but impossible to control global warming without creating serious food shortages.

-The U.N. panel is the latest group of experts to grapple with a global conundrum: how to reduce greenhouse gas emissions from agriculture, forestry and other land use without creating food shortages or displacing people whose livelihoods rely on practices that are unsustainable globally.
+The U.N. panel is the latest group of experts to grapple with a global conundrum: how to reduce greenhouse gas emissions from agriculture, deforestation and other land use without creating food shortages or displacing people whose livelihoods rely on practices that are unsustainable globally.

-Scientists and economists have been studying the impacts of our diets on the environment for years.
+Scientists and economists have been studying the effects of our diets on the environment for years.
 There's a growing consensus that a transition to a more plant-centered diet would help.

-Currently, about 50 percent of the globe's vegetated land is dedicated to agriculture — and about 30 percent of cropland is used to grow grain for animal feed.
+Currently, about 50% of the globe's vegetated land is dedicated to agriculture — and about 30% of cropland is used to grow grain for animal feed.
 Given how much land it takes to grow food to feed livestock, meat production is a leading cause of deforestation.

-A report released last month by the World Resources Institute finds that if current dietary patterns continue, an additional 593 million hectares — which is almost twice the size of India — would be needed in order to feed the projected 9.8 billion people (the anticipated population) by 2050.
+A report released last month by the World Resources Institute finds that if current dietary patterns continue, an additional 593 million hectares — which is almost twice the size of India — would be needed to feed the projected 9.8 billion people (the anticipated population) by 2050.

-Right now, agriculture generates an estimated 25 percent of annual greenhouse gas emissions, according to WRI; that's when you combine food production and the land-use changes associated with farming, such as clearing vegetation and plowing.
+Right now, agriculture generates an estimated 25% of annual greenhouse gas emissions, according to the WRI; that's when you combine food production and the land-use changes associated with farming, such as clearing vegetation and plowing.

 If current trends continue, but agricultural productivity does not increase beyond 2010 levels, the WRI report concludes that most of the globe's remaining forests would need to be cleared to feed the world.
 And the globe would exceed the greenhouse gas emission targets set by the Paris climate agreement.